-Athlos Academy of St. Cloud will follow the lead of the local school districts in making the decision to close for a full or partial day due to weather.
-In such cases, information will be posted on the school's website www.athlosstcloud.org and made available to guardians as soon as possible.
+Athlos Academy of St. Cloud may or may not follow the lead of the local school districts in making the decision to close for a full or partial day due to weather.
+In the case of a weather related closure, information will be posted on the school's website www.athlosstcloud.org and made available to guardians as soon as possible.